usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 - SP 800-63A *Enrollment and Identity Proofing* - Deals with the processes by which a credential, and authenticator(s) associated with that credential can be bound to a specific individual.
 This typically happens when that individual is enrolled in an identity system, through the identity proofing process.

-- SP 800-63B *Authentication and Lifecycle Management* - provides guidance on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels.
+- SP 800-63B *Authentication and Lifecycle Management* - provides guidelines on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels.

-- SP 800-63C *Federation and Assertions* - Provides guidance on the use of assertions to convey the results of authentication processes to a relying party.
+- SP 800-63C *Federation and Assertions* - Provides guidelines on the use of assertions to convey the results of authentication processes to a relying party.

 It is anticipated that SP 800-63A, SP 800-63B, and SP 800-63C will be revised asynchronously with each other and with this document.
-The latest revision of each should be used for guidance.
+The latest revision of each should be used.

 OMB guidance outlines a five-step process by which agencies should meet their authentication assurance requirements: